Andrea Rossi (footballer)

-Andrea Rossi (born 7 November 1986) is an Italian footballer who plays as a defender.
+Andrea Rossi (born 7 November 1986) is an Italian former footballer who played as a defender.

 Career

-He is one of the member of Juventus's under-20 team to win 2006 Primavera League.
+He was one of the member of Juventus's under-20 team to win 2006 Primavera League.

 Siena

 He was on loan to Siena in summer 2006, and made his debut on 17 December 2006 against Atalanta B.C.
 At the end of season, half of the registration rights of Rossi was sold for €400,000 fee Siena signed him outright for another €1 million fee in June 2008.

 Parma

 In June 2012, he moved to Parma in a 5-year deal after making 61 league appearances in his six years at Siena.
 The deal was a mega cashless player swap (in another co-ownership deals), which saw Rossi, Iacobucci, Pacini and Brandão moved to Parma and Coppola, Doumbia, Galuppo and Dellafiore moved to Siena.
 He was one of the 32 players for the pre-season camp of Parma.
 However, along with Brandão they left for Cesena, which Parma had signed Marco Parolo and Yohan Benalouane on temporary deals from Cesena on 7 July and on 20 August for €1 million and for free.
 Parma also subsidized Cesena for €3 million as premi di valorizzazione for Rossi and Brandão.
 In January 2013 he was signed by Bari.
 In July 2013 Rossi left for Pescara.
 In June 2014 the co-ownership deal of Rossi was renewed.
 Nevertheless, Parma acquired Rossi outright in July after the bankruptcy of Siena.

 On 8 July 2014 he was signed by Latina on a temporary deal.
 Rossi left Parma in January 2015, after the club faced a financial difficulty that eventually bankrupted in June 2015.